egendata/docs/content/egendata-core/data/messages.md

 [JWT_DEFAULTS](#jwt-defaults).iat |  <INFO>
 [JWT_DEFAULTS](#jwt-defaults).iss | <INFO>
 sub | <INFO>
-paths | List of at least one, of domain and area paths that the data will be written to. paths....CONTENT_PATH | <INFO>
- paths.data | The data to be written in this path.
+paths[] | List of at least one, of domain and area paths that the data will be written to. domain | The URL of the service creating data area | The particular data point for that domain.
+The creator of the data chooses which points to divide the data into. paths.data | The data to be written in this path.

 ### Not yet implemented